 What is a micro lesson?

 A micro lesson is a small lesson built around one target you’re aiming for your learners to achieve.
 Given the amount of content being learned, a micro lesson should take less than 15 minutes to complete.
 Each micro lesson lives within a course that is built around a microlearning lesson plan.
-Having small lessons is key to the success of a learning plan, as the bite-sized content results in higher completion and retention rates, ultimately providing better learning experience.
+Having small lessons is key to the success of a learning plan, as the bite-sized content results in higher completion and retention rates, ultimately providing better learning experiences.

 What is a micro lesson plan?